Questions & Answers

 In 2019, 14 global cities signed an ambitious declaration.
 Good Food Cities: Achieving a Planetary Health Diet for All was launched by C40 aiming to accelerate the transformation of cities’ food-systems in order to tackle the climate emergency.
 Through this declaration, all signatory cities committed to working towards achieving a Planetary Health Diet for all by 2030, a balanced and nutritious diet culturally, geographically and demographically appropriate.
 In order to do so, it encouraged measures that would align the cities’ food procurement to the Planetary Health Diet, support an overall increase in the consumption of organic, healthy and plant-based food, reduce food loss and waste by 50%, and develop strategies to implement these commitments, for example by integrating them into the city’s Climate Action Plan.
 Signing this Declaration was a bold step for many cities around the world as it showed that they understood the imperative of transforming the way we eat in order to tackle the climate emergency.
 Many cities including Barcelona, Milan, Los Angeles, Seoul and Lima are already implementing successful strategies to achieve the outlined goals.

-The year 2021 has become a turning point in which cities have been recognised as key agents in shaping food and climate actions.
+The year 2021 became a turning point in which cities have been recognised as key agents in shaping food and climate actions.
 The UN Food Systems Summit culminated in September 2021 demonstrating the important role that food systems will play in achieving the SDGs, and has also highlighting the wide range of possible strategies for change (“gamechangers”) that can be put in place by a multitude of actors, including cities.
-Likewise, recognising both the importance of transforming food systems to tackle the climate emergency and also the role cities can play in this transformation have been critical issues at the COP 26 UN Climate Change Conference held in November 2021 in Glasgow.
+Likewise, recognising both the importance of transforming food systems to tackle the climate emergency and also the role cities can play in this transformation were critical issues at the COP 26 UN Climate Change Conference held in November 2021 in Glasgow.
 In this sense, the Glasgow Food and Climate Declaration, officially presented during COP26, represents a unified commitment by subnational governments to put food and farming at the heart of the global response to the climate emergency.
 The two aforementioned UN Summits have created a promising opportunity to advance political action regarding the food-climate nexus.

 Within this context, an alliance of cities, city networks, expert groups and governmental agencies identified a window of opportunity to address the food-climate nexus by relaunching the Good Food Declaration in the context of the 7th MUFPP Global Forum held between 19-21st October in Barcelona: The Barcelona Challenge for Good Food and Climate.